Kujibiki Unbalance: Tokino's Team

-The main male character, and in many ways the main character of Kujibiki Unbalance.
-Chihiro is a very good natured person who is nicknamed "Happy Fortune" by his friend Mugio.
-His parents died when he was 10 years old, and since that time he has been living with his seemingly irresponsible older sister.
-Having fended for himself for quite some time, he is very good with cooking and cleaning.
-His role in the group is that of the secretary.
+Chihiro is the main male character of Kujibiki Unbalance.
+He is a good-natured person who is nicknamed "Happy Fortune" by his friend Mugio.
+His parents died when he was ten years old, and since then, Chihiro has been living with his seemingly irresponsible older sister.
+Having fended for himself for quite some time, he is excellent at cooking and cleaning.